AC Off Due To High Engine Temperature: Fixed!

 - Water pump

-When the engine is cold, the thermostat remains closed to keep the coolant from entering the radiator.
-When the thermostat is closed, the coolant keeps on circulating through the passages in the engine without passing through the radiator.
+When the engine is cold, the thermostat stays closed.
+This stops the coolant from going to the radiator.
+With the thermostat closed, the coolant keeps moving through the engine.
+It does not go through the radiator yet.

 If the thermostat is stuck closed, the coolant could not enter the radiator.
 As a result, the heat from the hot coolant coming from the engine could not be dissipated.
 This will cause the engine to become overheated.
 As a result, the ECU will turn off the AC to prevent further damage.